gaurav-nelson/github-action-markdown-link-check/README.md

 ```

 ### GitHub links failure fix
-Use the folliwng `httpHeaders` in your custom configuration file to fix GitHub links failure.
+Use the following `httpHeaders` in your custom configuration file to fix GitHub links failure.

 ```json
 {